yargs/yargs/README.md

 Tells the parser that if the option specified by `key` is passed in, it should be interpreted as a path to a JSON config file.
 The file is loaded and parsed, and its properties are set as arguments.
+Because the file is loaded using Node's require(), the filename MUST end in `.json` to be interpreted correctly.

 If invoked without parameters, `.config()` will make `--config` the option to pass the JSON config file.